julianbrowne/piggybank/readme.md

     manager.addCall('/users/42', { method: "get", cookies: { my_session_key: { recall: "session.session_key" } }, name: "get user info" });

 This HTTP GET to /users/42 will set a cookie called my\_session\_key to the value session\_key within the session object remembered in the previous call.

-#### Logging

-Piggybank logs useful information to the browser console by default.
-It's possible to override the default action by passing on a reference to a logging function of the form:

-	function(message) { // do something with message  }

-And attaching it to the piggybank instance:

-	b.logger = myLoggingFunction;

 #### Schema Validation